tessa-reid/Morocco_Wheat_Rhizoplane_Fungi/R scripts/Readme.md

 # R Scripts for Analysis and Figure Preparation

-This repository contains R scripts used for the analysis and preparation of figures 3, 4, figure S2, table S2, for the research conducted in Benbrik et al., 2025.
+This repository contains R scripts used for the analysis and preparation of Fig. 3, Fig. 4, Fig. S2, and Table S2 from the research conducted in Benbrik et al., 2025.

 ## Contents